I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkddi-miracast-destroy-context.md

 <p>The operating system groups the <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-create-context.md">DxgkDdiMiracastCreateContext</a>, <i>DxgkDdiMiracastDestroyContext</i>, and <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-handle-io-control.md">DxgkDdiMiracastIoControl</a> functions as a <i>Miracast</i> class.
 The operating system guarantees that these functions follow the second-level synchronization mode as defined in <a href="https://msdn.microsoft.com/2b7c1eae-6527-469e-a2fa-74d2a1246bd3">Threading and Synchronization Second Level</a>.
 These functions can be called when other level 0, 1, or other classes of level 2 functions are being called on another thread context.
 However, only one of these level 2 Miracast-class functions can be called at a time.</p>

-<p>When this function is called, the display miniport driver should release all kernel-mode  resources that it allocated when it processed the <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-create-context.md">DxgkDdiMiracastCreateContext</a> function, and it should immediately send a monitor departure hot-plug detection (HPD) awareness value to the operating system.</p>

-<p>The operating system guarantees that, after it calls this function, it will not make any more calls to the <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-handle-io-control.md">DxgkDdiMiracastIoControl</a> function.</p>

-<p>If a Miracast device is disconnected before the <a href="display.dxgkddicommitvidpn">DxgkDdiCommitVidPn</a> function completes, while a present operation is still occurring on this Miracast target, the display miniport driver should not send any data to the user-mode Miracast driver.</p>

-<p>If the user-mode <a href="..\netdispumdddi\nc-netdispumdddi-pfn-stop-miracast-session.md">StopMiracastSession</a> function takes too long to complete, the operating system calls <i>DxgkDdiMiracastDestroyContext</i> while the user-mode Miracast driver is still running.
-In this case, the operating system blocks any further calls to the user-mode <a href="..\netdispumdddi\nc-netdispumdddi-pfn-miracast-io-control.md">MiracastIoControl</a> function.</p>

-<p>The operating system groups the <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-create-context.md">DxgkDdiMiracastCreateContext</a>, <i>DxgkDdiMiracastDestroyContext</i>, and <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-handle-io-control.md">DxgkDdiMiracastIoControl</a> functions as a <i>Miracast</i> class.
-The operating system guarantees that these functions follow the second-level synchronization mode as defined in <a href="https://msdn.microsoft.com/2b7c1eae-6527-469e-a2fa-74d2a1246bd3">Threading and Synchronization Second Level</a>.
-These functions can be called when other level 0, 1, or other classes of level 2 functions are being called on another thread context.
-However, only one of these level 2 Miracast-class functions can be called at a time.</p>

 ## -requirements
 <table>
 <tr>